aws/aws-eks-best-practices/content/security/docs/pods.md

 - Policy-as-code solutions from the Kubernetes ecosystem
 - Kubernetes [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/)

 Both the policy-as-code and Pod Security Standards solutions can coexist with PSP; they can be used in clusters before PSP is removed.
 This reduces friction when migrating from PSP.
+Please see this [document](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) when considering migrating from PSP to Pod Security Standards.

 ### Policy-as-code
 Policy-as-code solutions provide guardrails to guide cluster users, and prevent unwanted behaviors, through prescribed and automated controls.
 Policy-as-code uses [Kubernetes Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to intercept the Kubernetes API server request flow, and mutate and validate request payloads, based on policies written and stored as code.
 There are several open source policy-as-code solutions available for Kubernetes.
 These solutions are not part of the Kubernetes project; they are sourced from the Kubernetes ecosystem.
 Some policy-as-code solutions are listed below.